 If you’re the recipient of a check written to cash, deposit it the same way you would any other check.
 Your best bet is to visit the issuing bank of the check.
 That bank may be more willing to cash the check since it was written by an account holder.

 Other banks may refuse to honor checks to cash in an attempt to prevent fraud.
 Also, if the cash amount is very large, the bank may not give you the full amount in one transaction, for security reasons.
 The bank may place an extra hold on the check to make sure it is legitimate.

 To avoid these extra wait times or being turned away by your teller, request that all checks you receive are made payable to you by name.

-For a large list of place that cash checks, see our article about 27 Places That Cash Personal Checks.
+For a list of places that cash checks, see our article: 30+ Places That Cash Personal Checks.

-What if You Misplace Your Check for Cash?
+What If You Misplace a Check Written to Cash?

 Alternatives to Writing Checks to Cash